 Step 4: Create a Content Page

 The content page is a building block for creating a lesson in Moodle.
-It may contain text, pictures, audio or video.
-Click Add a content page to create one, then enter a page title and its contents.
+It may contain text, pictures, audio, or video.
+Click Add a content page to create one, then enter a page title and its content.

 Below, you’ll also see a Content 1 (Content 2, Content 3, and so on) section.
 Using these fields, you can set up navigation within a lesson.
 Each Content is a button that forwards a learner to another slide of the lesson.
 For instance, you can create buttons for every page of the lesson, so learners will be able to jump from the first page to the last one.
 If you prefer closed navigation and don’t fill in the Content fields, then learners will have to study the pages one by one.